BLUHD823/Feliz_Jueves_Twitter_Bot/README.md

-# Feliz_Jueves_Twitter_Bot
+# Feliz Jueves Twitter Bot
-Twitter Bot that post images depending on the hour and the day
+This bot is a personal project of mine in order to develop my personal python skills in a way that's both fun and engaging.